NSW stamp duty calculator

 Stamp duty, also known as land transfer duty, is a one-off tax paid upon purchasing a property in New South Wales.
 It's calculated against the market value of the property and is a sliding scale that increases with the property's value.

-Our NSW stamp duty calculator will help you calculate potential stamp duty costs and other government fees on owner-occupied homes, and, as applies, First Home Buyer Assistance Scheme concession rates or eligibility for the First Home Buyer Choice program.
+Our NSW stamp duty calculator will help you calculate potential stamp duty costs and other government fees on owner-occupied homes, and, as applies, First Home Buyer Assistance Scheme concession rates.

 ✏️